Skip to main content

 Connect Microsoft Azure Authorization to Iru

-Connection is configured in Iru Compliance (sidebar and connector wizard).
+Use Microsoft Azure first to confirm portal access and Reader coverage, then complete OAuth in Iru Compliance.
 The wizard shows Step 1 of 1: Perform OAuth Authentication.

 1